caseyryan/reflect_buddy/README.md

 }
 ```

-It is also possible to set blobally by setting global setter `alwaysIncludeParentFields` to `true`
+It is also possible to set globally by setting global setter `alwaysIncludeParentFields` to `true`
 but be careful with this, since this functionality may reveal some sensitive information when it's not needed
 So it's better to use `@JsonIncludeParentFields` on each class where you need it.

-If you still prefer to use it globally but want to hide parent fields for some praticulare class
+If you still prefer to use it globally but want to hide parent fields for some particular class
 you can set `alwaysIncludeParentFields` to `true` but on that class use `@JsonExcludeParentFields()`